Banana Bread with added quinoa for extra protein, fiber and nutrients. This delicious banana bread is moist and full of flavor.

 - 1 cup sugar

-In another bowl, mix eggs, sugar and butter together
+- In another bowl, mix eggs, sugar and butter together2 whole eggs, 1 cup sugar, ½ cup salted butter

-Spray loaf pans and divide batter between pans
+- Spray loaf pans and divide batter between 4 mini loaf pans